InternationalTradeAdministration/developerportal/_posts/2013-08-21-ita-programs.markdown

 ---
 permalink: /docs/2013-08-21-ita-programs.html
 layout: template
-title: ITA Programs for Exporters
+title: ITA Programs
 ---

-# ITA Programs for Exporters
+#ITA Programs

 The ITA Programs for Exporters data provides information about various programs sponsored by ITA that provide support for exporters.
 Assistance includes information on:
 * Connecting to foreign buyers